 5. Fix Items Prior To Listing the Property

 Along with having a clean home, is fixing those things that are visual blemishes.
 When buyers enter the home, we want them to see the ambiance and envision themselves living there.
 When there is old, chipped paint on the walls or non-working fixtures, the buyer’s eyes may go there first.
 Then they start calculating deductions for those items if they decide to make an offer on the home.
 Carpet stains?
 Get the carpet cleaned.
 Dirty grout on floors with tiles?
 Have that cleaned also.
 Other items to look out for are noisy toilets, leaking faucets, slow drips underneath the sink from the disposal or pipes, and electrical outlets that are missing or non-functioning.
-Get those fixed or know that they will come up on the Inspection Report, and it may result in a lower offer for the home.
-We want the seller to be in the driver’s seat, be completely prepared and not get caught off-guard with anything.
-So, encourage your sellers to fix those broken mirrors over vanities in the bathroom and have the walls painted a neutral color.
-This is an investment that will make a positive difference when the home is sold!
+Get those fixed or know that they will come up on the Inspection Report, which may result in a lower offer for the home.
+We want the seller to be in the driver’s seat, be completely prepared, and not get caught off-guard with anything.
+So, encourage your sellers to fix those broken mirrors over the vanities in the bathroom and paint the walls a neutral color.
+This investment will make a positive difference when the home is sold!